jgyates/genmon/README.md

 ## Creating a Cable

-See the [project wiki](https://github.com/jgyates/genmon/wiki/Making-a-Cable) for info on creating a cable.
+See the [project wiki](https://github.com/jgyates/genmon/wiki/Making-a-Cable) for info on creating a cable, including alternate methods that do not require using a crimping tool.